umeshpanwar30/task-viewer-exercise/README.md

+## How to run this page locally.??

+Ans .
+You can download the file from the link and then once download it will automatically run when click on the file, its the html file with extension, so it will run in the web browser directly on click.

 ## 📝 Task Management App (Task Viewer Exercise) :

 A robust and responsive Task Management application built with Vanilla JavaScript, designed to demonstrate clean code practices, DOM manipulation, and state persistence.

-## 🚀 Features & Implementation (Meeting All Requirements) :
+## 🚀 Features & Implementation :

-## 1. The "Banana" Rule 🍌 :

-Requirement: I Highlighted the task containing the word "banana" as a searched word functionality.

-Logic: I implemented a case-insensitive check.
-If a user enters "Banana", "BANANA", or "BaNaNa", the task is automatically highlighted with a yellow background and a banana emoji to ensure visual distinction.

-## 2. Task Persistence (LocalStorage) 💾 :
+## 1. Task Persistence (LocalStorage) 💾 :

 Requirement: Data should persist after page refresh.

 Logic: Every time a task is added, toggled, or deleted, the state is synced with localStorage.
 This ensures a seamless user experience without data loss.

-## 3. Smart Filtering 🔍 :
+## 2. Smart Filtering 🔍 :

 Requirement: Filter tasks by status.